-Provide an overview of the environmental and social impacts and risks identified as being relevant to the project / programme
+141. Provide an overview of the environmental and social impacts and risks identified as being relevant to the project / programme

-171. As part of the project design, a preliminary screening and scoping risk assessment was developed against AF principles to assess environmental and social impact risks as well as a risk assessment dictated by the countries policies.
+- 199. As part of the project design, a preliminary screening and scoping risk assessment was developed against AF principles to assess environmental and social impact risks as well as a risk assessment dictated by the countries policies.
 These assessments are documented in the Environmental and Social Management Plan (ESMP) in section C Part 3 of this document and the Environmental and Social Management Framework (ESMF) of the project provided as Annex 1.
-The ESMP is focused on process-oriented risk management where mechanisms are built into programme implementation to ensure that rigorous risk assessment and management measures will be applied to all component activities including unidentified sub-projects in each of the component..
+The ESMP is focused on process-oriented risk management where mechanisms are built into programme implementation to ensure that rigorous risk assessment and management measures will be applied to all component activities including unidentified sub-projects in each of the component.. - 200.
 All activities are known and listed under the components at the various steps of project implementation they will be screened against the 15 principles of AF.
 The checklist attempts to apply the 15 Principles to a national context in a way that will be easily understood by project partners and beneficiaries alike.

-Table 9 provides an overview of the assessment are discussed in more detail
+Table 9 provides an overview of the assessment against AF principles and the principles that require further assessment and management are discussed in more detail

-Following the IFAD Social Environment and Climate Assessment Procedures the project was categorized as category "B", moderate based on the aspects identified in the table below.
+201. Following the IFAD Social Environment and Climate Assessment Procedures the project was categorized as category "B", moderate based on the aspects identified in the table below.
 An ESMF has been prepared to ensure that all risks are managemd properly andtherefore mitigated.
 See Annex for ESMF.
-A detailed description of risks and mitigation measures is included in section C.
+A detailed description of risks and mitigation measures is included in section C

-Table 9: Initial ESP Screening Checklist for compliance with the Environmental and Social Principlesw
+Table 9: Initial ESP Screening Checklist for compliance with the Environmental and Social Principles